 - If I came to school with you tomorrow, what do you think I would dislike the most?

-- How would you rate your day (on a scale between 1 and 10)?
+- How would you rate your day on a scale of 1 to 10?

 - What games did you play at recess today?

-Don’t feel like you need to run through a list of questions every single day--choose one or two, then ask followup questions and let the conversation roll.
+Don’t feel like you need to run through a list of questions every single day.
+Instead, choose one or two, then ask followup questions and let the conversation roll.
 These questions can be a great round-robin style activity for the whole family at the dinner table each evening, where everybody takes a turn answering the same question and learning about one another’s days.

 Interested in what you see here?
 Idaho Youth Ranch offers parenting classes to help parents develop skills to build and maintain positive relationships with their kids.
 Join our parenting gurus for this series where you can learn skills, ask questions, and have discussions in a non-judgmental, relaxed environment.